arnemahl/pockito/README.md

 const Store = new Listenable();
 ```

 Then you are ready to set values to your Store's properties.
-The `set` function of `Pockito.Listenable`, and hence your store, takes as input an object with properties/values, just like the `setState` function of `React.Component`'s.
+The `set` function of `Pockito.Listenable`, and hence your store, takes as input an object with properties/values.
 Here's an example where we set `showLoadingScreen` to `true`.

 ```
 Store.set({